Privacy & Security

 Please quote your name, postal address and email address along with the details of your requirement.
 We’ll take reasonable steps to confirm your identity before providing you with details of any personal information we may hold about you.
 Therefore we would be grateful if you could provide two forms of identification such as a copy of a passport or driving licence and a copy of a utility bill to confirm address.
 In accordance with the Data Protection Act, 1998 we are entitled to charge £10 to cover the administration costs involved with this process.
 Please make cheques payable to Brightside Insurance Services Ltd. Please see www.ico.gov.uk for our entry in the Information Commissioner's register of data controllers.
 Our registration number is Z5268008.back to top >

 Our website may contain links to other websites of interest.
 However, once you have used these links to leave our site, you should note that we do not have any control over that other website.
 Therefore, we cannot be responsible for the protection and privacy of any information which you provide whilst visiting such sites and such sites are not governed by this privacy statement.
-You should exercise caution and look at the privacy statement applicable to the website in question.back to top >
+You should exercise caution and look at the privacy statement applicable to the website in question.
+Please be advised that we do not represent either the third party or you, if you enter into a transaction on the third party site.back to top >

 Access to our website (‘Site’) and our rights in it:

 We are the owner of all copyright, design rights, database rights and all other intellectual property rights in the content of this Site unless otherwise stated.